 Carrie Bradley, family travel blogger at Flying with a Baby

-Carrie is a former flight attendant who flew with her family this summer.
+Carrie is a former flight attendant who flew with her family in the summer of 2020.
 She shares her tips and experiences on Flying with a Baby.

 “Speaking to fellow parents, the urge to escape to some semblance of normality – the annual pilgrimage of a family holiday at home or abroad – is high.
 With rules changing frequently, booking a holiday either abroad or at home is challenging if you prefer certainty in your life.

-“2021, whilst filling with us hope in lockdown days, is looming on the horizon and still looking like a bumpy ride for all aspects of travel.
+“2021, whilst filling with us hope in lockdown days, is still looking like a bumpy ride for all aspects of travel.